Touring the Road to Hana Independently vs. Guided Tour

 – Rental car agencies don’t contractually permit you to drive the full loop around the “back side” of the road to Hana.

-– Guided tours take all the stress out of driving this road.
+– Guided tours take all the stress out of driving this difficult road.

 – Everyone in your party gets to take in the scenery.

-– Tour guides share many interesting history, stories and legends about the sights along the road.
+– Tour guides share interesting history, stories and legends about the sites along the road.

 – Tour guides know the road very well.
 They won’t miss sharing the highlights with you.